-Some cases of hyperplasia will go away without treatment, but it sometimes needs to be treated with hormones or even surgery.
-Treatment with progestins (see Hormone Therapy for Endometrial Cancer) and a dilation and curettage (D&C) or hysterectomy can prevent hyperplasia from becoming cancerous.
+Some cases of hyperplasia go away without treatment, but sometimes it needs to be treated with hormones or even surgery.
+Treatment with progestins (see Hormone Therapy for Endometrial Cancer) and a dilation and curettage (D&C) or hysterectomy (removing the uterus) can prevent hyperplasia from becoming cancer.
 (D&C is described in Tests for Endometrial Cancer.)

 Abnormal vaginal bleeding is the most common symptom of endometrial pre-cancers and cancers.
 If you have unusual bleeding, see a health care provider and have it checked right away.